Last Updated on

 Well, this is “Search Engine Ranking Factors”.

-Google analyze all of their indexed data regarding your query within a mili-second, apply all of their ranking factors, analyze the URLs and find the best 10 for the first page and then second, third, forth and so on.
+Google analyze all of their indexed data regarding your query within a mile-second, apply all of their ranking factors, analyze the URLs and find the best 10 for the first page and the second, third, fourth and so on.

-Google has introduced more than 200 Ranking factors in their Algorithm along with some comparatively new algorithms like social signals, user-interaction, and trust.
+Google has introduced more than 200 Ranking factors in its Algorithm along with some comparatively new algorithms like social signals, user-interaction, and trust.

-They use these factors all the time to rank you site or the site you are seeing all the time on the first page of Google.
+They use these factors all the time to rank your site or the site you are seeing all the time on the first page of Google.